Our Industry

 Corn curls were invented in the USA in the early 1930s.
 These are puffed corn snacks, often cheese flavoured with a light crunch, great taste and melt in the mouth experience.
 They may be ball shaped, curly, straight or irregularly shaped.
 Some are even shaped as animals or other objects.
 In the extrusion process, ground corn (alone or in combination with potato, rye, wheat, rice, etc) is transformed into a plasticised dough using heat, pressure, and shear before being squeezed through a small shaped opening, expanding as it exits into soft, light pieces which are then baked in the oven to make them crisp.
 Flavouring is then added, with a little oil, before the product is packed.

-Shaped, pellet snacks are made from dehydrated potato, corn and wheat flour or mixtures of these and other ingredients.
+Shaped, pellet snacks are made from dehydrated potato, corn and wheat flour or mixtures of these and other ingredients such as pulses (lentils, beans, etc.).
 Some favourite snacks of this type you may be familiar with are prawn crackers, and different shaped snacks such as hoops, sticks, noughts and crosses, monster shapes, and even chicken drum sticks and heart shaped snacks.
 These snacks are produced as stable semi-manufactured pellets which later can then be lightly fried in vegetable oil or hot air to expand them, before flavouring and packing.

 Image 6